Path superposition activating perfect quantum teleportation ability for separable states: The Setup

 \subsection{Superposition of quantum processes}

 The superposition of quantum processes generally falls into two categories: superposition of paths and superposition of indefinite causal order of quantum maps.
-In both cases, a quantum state can evolve either through \emph{Process 1} ($\mathcal{P}_1$) or \emph{Process 2} ($\mathcal{P}_2$).
+In both cases, a quantum state can evolve either through \emph{Process~1}~($\mathcal{P}_1$) or \emph{Process~2}~($\mathcal{P}_2$).
 Throughout our paper, we consider both $\mathcal{P}_1$ and $\mathcal{P}_2$ to be completely positive and trace-preserving (CPTP) maps.
 To realize the superposition of these quantum processes, an additional control system, denoted by $C$ is introduced.
 Depending on the state of the control system, either $\mathcal{P}_1$ or $\mathcal{P}_2$ is applied to the target system.
 When the control system is prepared in a coherent superposition of the basis states, it enables a coherent superposition of the corresponding quantum processes.
-A schematic illustration of the superposition of quantum processes is shown in Fig.~\ref{fig:schematic}, where $\rho_{AA^\prime B}$ and $\ket{\chi}_C\bra{\chi}$ represent the state of the target system and the control system, respectively.
+A schematic illustration of the superposition of quantum processes is shown in Fig.~\ref{fig:schematic}.
 Here, the dimension of Hilbert space of the control system is chosen to be two.
 Let us denote the Hilbert spaces of target and control systems by $\mathcal{H}_S$ with dimension $d_S$ and $\mathcal{H}_C$ with dimension $d_C$, respectively.

-\emph{Superposition of paths}~\cite{Oi2003, Chiribella2019, abbott2020}.
+\emph{\textbf{Superposition of paths}}~\cite{Oi2003, Chiribella2019, abbott2020}.
 In superposition of quantum maps, the processes $\mathcal{P}_1$ and $\mathcal{P}_2$ are individual CPTP maps that act on the system depending on the state of the control system.
-Since quantum mechanics allows superposition of states, it is possible to create a superposition of the two maps using a realisation of the superposition of quantum states of an additional control system.
+Since quantum mechanics allows superposition of states, it is possible to create a superposition of the two maps using a realization of the superposition of quantum states of an additional control system.
 The Kraus operator representation of superposition of quantum maps $\mathcal{P}_1$ and $\mathcal{P}_2$ can be written as

 where $\{|0\rangle, |1\rangle\}$ represents a basis of the Hilbert space of the control system.
-Here $\{\mathcal{E}_\mu\}$ and $\{\mathcal{F}_\nu\}$ represent Kraus operators of the maps in $\mathcal{P}_1$ and $\mathcal{P}_2$ respectively with $\sum_\mu \mathcal{E}_\mu^\dagger \mathcal{E}_\mu = \mathbb{I}_{S}$ and $\sum_\nu \mathcal{F}_\nu^\dagger \mathcal{F}_\nu = \mathbb{I}_{S}$.
+Here $\{\mathcal{E}_\mu\}$ and $\{\mathcal{F}_\nu\}$ represent Kraus operators of the maps in $\mathcal{P}_1$ and $\mathcal{P}_2$ respectively with $\sum_\mu \mathcal{E}_\mu^\dagger \mathcal{E}_\mu = \mathbb{I}_{d_S}$ and $\sum_\nu \mathcal{F}_\nu^\dagger \mathcal{F}_\nu = \mathbb{I}_{d_S}$.